Yewbarrow Lodge and Gardens.

 Subsequently, in 1941, an incendiary bomb hit and badly damaged the property.

 Fortunately, nobody was killed, but the building was badly damaged and Lt.
 Col. Porritt spent the rest of his years living in the nearby Grange Hotel.

 Austin Porritt was a champion archer, and in the 1930s the lawn area served as a practice ground.

-His instruction was for the space to be left as an open space for the benefit of the inhabitants of Grange.
+His instruction was for the space to be retained as an open space for the benefit of the inhabitants of Grange.